JanM321/esphome-lg-controller/README.md

 * Switch for external vs internal thermistor.
 * Switch for air purifier (plasma) on/off.
 * Sensors for reporting outdoor unit on/off, defrost, preheat, error code.

+The LG ThinQ app and wireless remote can still be used to change these settings and other settings.
+They'll be synchronized with this controller.

 # Hardware
 See [hardware/](hardware/) for schematics and list of materials.
 This part was based on the excellent work and research by [@Flameeyes](https://github.com/Flameeyes):